Investigate top trends that help engineers optimize applications across diverse industries.Register today

 With a user base of 35,000 companies and hundreds of education and technology partners, NI is in a position to examine engineering trends as they happen and connect leaders in academic and industry to help engineers leverage these trends to maximize results.
-Continuing the efforts from the SmartAmerica Challenge, this year, the Trend Watch Series is taking a closer look at two key engineering trends: big analog data - connecting IT infrastructures and analytic tools with data acquisition systems, and cyber physical systems - systems that continuously and dynamically interact with their environments through the coupling of distributed computational and physical components.
+More details on this years’ trends coming soon.

 Researchers and scientists of system design technologies and tools, engineers and engineering managers on system-level design teams, system designers using processors and FPGAs, and technologists wanting to learn about the latest research in system design.